LTC Providers

 Why Join?

 A major barrier to developing appropriate clinical and operational responses during this global pandemic is the lack of comprehensive data.
-Brown University and AHCA facilitated communication between selected EMR vendors and the CDC, and both initiatives offered the first glimpse of “real time” data on the status of the pandemic in nursing homes.
-The data sharing and collaborative spirit that has arisen during this time led to the concept of an industry wide centralized data sharing cooperative.
+During the pandemic, both Brown University and AHCA facilitated communication between selected electronic medical record (EMR) vendors and the CDC, and these initiatives offered the first glimpse of “real time” data on the status of the pandemic in nursing homes.
+The data sharing and collaborative spirit that has arisen during this time led to the concept of an industry-wide centralized data sharing cooperative.

 What Will Be Collected?